 Engineered Fibers for Enhanced Safety and Durability

 Engineered fibers are designed to enhance the properties of products in a variety of industries.
-They are widely used in textiles, medical and construction to improve product safety, strength, environmental resistance and durability.
+They are widely used in transportation, industrial and construction to improve product safety, strength, environmental resistance and durability.

 As shifting market conditions and supply chain disruptions impact traditional supplies of engineered fibers, companies are searching for alternative materials that offer exceptional performance while remaining cost-competitive.

 Roy-Tuff™ blends from H.M.
 Royal offer a superior solution for dispersing fibers.
-These engineered fibers are ideal for reinforcing adhesives, specialty coatings, sealants, and fiber-reinforced plastic compounds.
+These engineered fibers are ideal for reinforcing adhesives, specialty coatings, plastics and rubber compounds.

 Unlike polymer-bound products, Roy-Tuff is non-polymer-specific, making it compatible with multiple polymer classes.
 This versatility allows formulators to use a single grade of Roy-Tuff across different applications, reducing costs and simplifying inventory management by eliminating the need for multiple products.